 - Use the toothpicks to suspend the pit over a glass filled with water, such that the bottom of the pit is in the water.

 - The toothpicks are solely there to prevent the pit from falling into the water.
 They should rest on the rim of the glass.

 Planting your avocado pit

 After three to ten weeks, the avocado pit will start to grow roots and can be planted into potting soil.
 It is important that the upper part of the pit is not covered with soil.
-The flower pot will need to be covered with a clear plastic bag or glass lid to maintain enough humidity for the developing plant.
+The flower pot should be covered with a glass lid to maintain enough humidity for the developing plant.

 The seedling needs to be watered regularly, and placed in a well-lit and warm spot (over 20ºC/68ºF) in order to germinate.
 Once the plant has developed several green leaves, the cover can be removed and the pot can be moved to its desired location.